-The findings within this report will be used to guide a working group where conclusive decisions can be made concerning compulsory and optional units of content and the learning mechanisms to be used.
-Following this the first unit will be produced and piloted;

-this will be tested by the industry and evaluations used to further improve the development of new and innovative training that really works for grower managers and their staff.
+The findings were used as a discussion starter for a working group that consisted of industry and educational representatives exploring the content of compulsory and optional units and the learning mechanisms to be used.
+Following this it was decided that the first unit will be produced covering Plant Growth and Development and will be initially piloted in Autumn 2011; this will evaluated and used to further improve the development of new and innovative training that really works for grower managers and their staff.
 The initial unit will test the use of new delivery mechanisms such as online learning, materials to formalise in-house programmes delivered by skilled staff, and provision of industry workshops.
 It may be that unit content is delivered in more than one format to embrace the needs of a variety of organisations and individuals.